Welcome to the VarSeq VSClinical AMP Tutorial!

 The tabs on the Variant Classification and Details card present various sources of information about the current biomarker to assist in writting a high level summary of the biomarker (save clinical evidence for the remaining type-specific sections).
 If there are entries for this variant or other related variants in CancerKB or your own interpretation catalog, the will show up in the Related Interpretations and Related Interpretations in Other Tumor Type cards.

-The final section in the biomarker page gets to the Clinical Evidence.
+The final section in the biomarker tab assesses the Clinical Evidence for BRAF V600E.
 This includes information covering Drug Sensitivity, Drug Resistance, Prognostic data, and Diagnostic data.
 These tables can also be sorted by drug name, tissue type, and type of evidence.

 This information is used to start filling in the interpretation for the final report, including important drugs, and specifying the clinical evidence tier value.
 In this example, there are multiple FDA approved drug therapies for BRAF V600E, so this definitely shows a Tier I biomarker entry.
 The table contains an integration of relevant clinical sources, specifically DrugBank, PMKB and CIViC and are sorted by the strength of their clinical assertions.
 The details of each assertion is on the right when selecting each row, and often includes citations.